Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

 The GMB can be reached by a sequence of FSMs, where the next FSM uses the estimate of the previous one as its fiducial state.
-Similarly, pure state estimation can be posed as infidelity optimization, which is also solved by a sequence of adapted measurement bases reaching the GMB \cite{Ferrie,Utreras,Zambrano,granade2017, Farooq2022}.
+Similarly, pure-state estimation can be posed as an infidelity-optimization problem, which is also solved by a sequence of adapted measurement bases that converge to the GMB \cite{Ferrie, Utreras, Zambrano, granade2017, Farooq2022}.
 In both cases, the GMB is reached after a series of iterations that require many more measurements than our method, which uses just two adaptation steps, one to set the fiducial state and the other to adapt the FSM.
-It is possible to reduce even further the number of FSMs to one while achieving the GMB at the expense of collective measurements on multiple copies of the unknown state, which is not a requirement of our method.
+It is possible to reduce the number of FSMs even further to one while achieving the GMB, at the expense of collective measurements across multiple copies of the unknown state, which is not required by our method.

-The characterization of quantum devices can be carried out through standard quantum process tomography \cite{Chuang1997, Nielsen2021}.
-This is based on the estimation of the output quantum states generated by the device when fed with a set of pure input quantum states.
-If the device implements a unitary transformation, the output states are pure, and consequently, our method can be used to increase the estimation accuracy.
-For instance, this can be applied to the characterization of devices such as multiport interferometers \cite{Carine2020, Martinez2023}, or trapped ions \cite{Stricker2022}, and superconducting circuits \cite{Ivashkov2024}.

-An interesting possible extension of our estimation method is weakly mixed states.
-In this case, the state could have a dominant eigenvalue with an eigenvector close to the fiducial state of an FSM.
-Resting eigenstates are nearly orthogonal to the fiducial state and cannot be reliably detected by the FSM.
-Therefore, the FSM could help to estimate the pure state with the largest overlap with the weakly mixed state.
-Another extension would be the introduction of classical shadows \cite{Aaronson2020, wei2024} to reduce the complexity of the data acquisition, and tensor networks \cite{Cramer2010, Lanyon2017, Baumgratz} or neural networks \cite{Torlai2018, Quek2021} to reduce the numerical cost of maximum likelihood estimation.
-This, with the aim to improve the scalability with the dimension of our method.
+Integrated photonic processors (IPPs) \cite{Petangelo, Carine2020} are ideal for the experimental testing of AFSMs.
+These devices, fabricated via the femtosecond laser-writing technique, are universal networks of reconfigurable beam splitters implemented by Mach-Zehnder interferometers controlled by thermal-phase shifters.
+These act onto single-photon states that encode spatial qudits across many spatial modes.
+Universality and reconfigurability of IPPs allow AFSMs to be implemented through measurement bases or POVMs via a direct-sum representation \cite{Martinez2023}.
+Quantum computers can also implement AFSMs thanks to recent advances in the optimal implementation of POVMs \cite{Yordanov,Pinto,Singal,Ivashkov2024,Stricker2022}.